torbsd/torbsd.github.io/blog.md

 [Updated Tor Browser Packages](#tb-update) [%sep] [The BSD Relay Guides](#relay-guides) [%sep] [Our First Bells](#first-bells) [%sep] [Beyond OS Diversity](#beyond-os) [%sep] [Tor Browser version 5.0.3 for OpenBSD](#tb-5.0.3)

 [From the Attic](#attic)

+###20160102###

+<a id="still-here">__Still Plugging Away__</a> by gman999

+We are still moving along.

+[Dirty Stats](dirty-stats.html) are still being updated and tweaked.
+More on in the pipeline.

+Attila is starting the next release of Tor Browser.

+Remarkably, Tor Browser 5.03 is still functional on OpenBSD/amd64 with #1783 snapshot from December 27th.
+Snapshots frequently take hard twists and turns, as is to be expected with the development branch of any operating system, so this is something of a surprise.
+The early releases of __TDP's__ 5.03 faced some hiccups with various changes, but we are trouble-free since.

+Stay tuned.
+We are still very active, even when we are publicly quiet.

 ###20151216###